 The Sales Stack by Nolan Clemmons

-The ‘Sales Stack’ is a technology stack of tools, services, and platforms geared towards Automating Sales Funnels, enabling sales development representatives, streamlining lead generation, and preserving your team’s most valuable resource: time.
+The ‘Sales Stack’ is a technology collection of tools, services, and platforms geared towards automating sales funnels, enabling sales development representatives, streamlining lead generation, and preserving your team’s most valuable resource: time.
 These tools are essential towards building a high-velocity sales machine.
-While there are over 700 tools in the sales technology ecosystem, I have simplified it into five distinct layers below.
+While there are over 700 tools in the sales technology ecosystem, I have instead simplified the outbound sales process into four distinct layers below.

 Our current business landscape requires scalable procedures and new sources for generating qualified leads.
 By streamlining sales operations and easing the pressure on marketing teams relying upon paid channels, carefully crafted cold outreach campaigns can be the most cost effective customer acquisition channel in the known universe.
 Besides B2B / SaaS lead generation, this framework can also be used for link building, PR, guest post submissions, etc. I like to think of cold outreach as marketing Taijutsu – no illusions or tricks (as with ninjutsu), but rather pure skill and raw technique.
 Creating a campaign is a methodical process, and the more effort you put into the details, the better results that you will have.

 I’ve broken down the cold outbound lead generation process into 5 easy steps:

 3. Outreach / Engagement